Locations:

 Your knee-jerk reaction when your child develops a fever may be to immediately start ringing the alarms.
 Fevers can be scary for parents, especially first-timers.
-You might wonder how high is too high or if you should call the doctor immediately if your child has one.
+You might wonder how high is too high or if you should call the doctor immediately if your child has one or head straight to the emergency room.
 Certainly, something must be done, right?

 Advertisement